matteobjornsson/csci566-SQS-demo/README.md

 # Hackathon

-1. Set up, test, and run existing python code.
+1. Set up environment and credentials, and run existing code.
-2. ...
-3. Profit??
+1. Write a consumer for a job queue.
+1. Implement a group messaging protocol.
+1. If we still have time, change the plumbing on the secure comms hackathon to use SQS queues.

 # Environment